rewardStyle/kinetic/README.md

 ## Testing
-Tests are written using [goconvey](http://goconvey.co/).
+Tests are written using [goconvey](http://goconvey.co/) and [kinesalite](https://github.com/mhart/kinesalite).
+Make sure you have kinesalite running locally before attempting to run the tests.
 They can be run either via the comamnd line:

 ```sh
 $ go test -v -cover -race